Whip up these perfect seared scallops for dinner! They’re surprisingly easy and oh so delicious with two yummy homemade pan sauces to choose from!

 Two of my absolute favorite dishes to order at Japanese restaurants are zesty crab salads and sapporo scallops.
 Though it differs from restaurant to restaurant, they’re always absolutely beautiful and full of flavor.
 Bright orange sriracha sauce over shredded imitation crab “noodles” with vibrant green scallions and giant scallops seared to perfection… If I see them on the menu I almost have to order them!
 Since moving to the middle of nowhere; however, they are a total rarity.
 Unless of course I make them at home!

-4 oz imitation crab or your favorite crab meat [not canned]
+- 4 oz imitation crab or your favorite crab meat [skip canned]

-High quality scallops will make all the difference in this dish.
+- High quality scallops will make all the difference in this dish.
 Skip the freezer aisle and seek out a reputable seafood source in your area.
-Sometimes that will be a local seafood market or even a go-to grocery store like Whole Foods, Fresh Market, or Publix.
+Sometimes that will be a local seafood market or even a go-to grocery store with great service and seafood.

 So… How was it?

 Whether you’re making this as an appetizer or a main course, it’s sure to bring a little fun to the table and your tastebuds!
 Texture is everything in this house so the combination of warm, tender scallops with the bite of zesty raw green onions, crispy panko, and creamy crab just overall rocks my socks.
 I’ve always adored ordering seared scallops and crab salads from Japanese restaurants so the combination of these two treats was long overdue in this kitchen!
 I loooove eating this as a light ‘n fancy lunch or a fun dinner alongside some handmade veggie sushi rolls.
 Don’t let the length of this post fool you: this dish can be whipped up in a matter of minutes!